qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* Work is much more fun than fun - Noel Coward
 * Many of life's failures are people who did not realize how close they were to success when they gave up - Thomas A. Edison
 * Success is getting what you want.
 Happiness is wanting what you get - Dale Carnegie
 * What hurts more, the pain of hard work or the pain of regret?